PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 ## Analyzing your results

-Once your test has run its duration and you've collected enough data, you're ready to look at the results.
+Once your test has run its duration, and you've collected enough data, you're ready to look at the results.
 What you're looking for is statistical significant change in any of the following metrics:

 1. **Your goal metric.**